opendocsg/slw-judgments-backfill/2005_SGHC_20/report.md

 22     In appeals against sentence, it is frequently submitted that the sentence is “manifestly inadequate” or “manifestly excessive”, as the case may be.
 When a sentence is said to be manifestly inadequate, or conversely, manifestly excessive, it means that the sentence is unjustly lenient or severe, as the case may be, and requires substantial alterations rather than minute corrections to remedy the injustice: _Liow Chow v PP_ [1939] 1 MLJ 170 at 170–171.
 An appellate court must reject “the lore of nicely calculated less or more” in matters of sentence: _Liow Chow v PP_ at 171.

 23     In its written submissions, the Prosecution did not quantify exactly what the enhanced sentence should be to justify its contention that the original sentence was manifestly inadequate.
 Instead, it proffered a range of imprisonment terms from two to six months on the basis of three cited cases.
-In citing past cases, I should reiterate the caution that I sounded in _Soong Hee Sin v PP_ [2001] 2 SLR 253 at [12] that:
+In citing past cases, I should reiterate the caution that I sounded in _Soong Hee Sin v PP_ <span class="citation">[2001] 2 SLR 253</span> at [12] that:

  [Any] attempt to reduce the law of sentencing into a rigid and inflexible mathematical formula in which all sentences are deemed capable of being tabulated with absolute scientific precision [will] be highly unrealistic. ...
 In my view, the regime of sentencing is a matter of law which involves a hotchpotch of such varied and manifold factors that no two cases can ever be completely identical in this regard.
 While past cases are no doubt helpful and sometimes serve as critical guidelines for the sentencing court, that is also all that they are, ie mere guidelines only.
 This is especially so with regard to the unreported cases, in which the detailed facts and circumstances are hardly, if ever, disclosed with sufficient clarity to enable any intelligent comparison to be made.
 At the end of the day, every case which comes before the courts must be looked at on its own facts, each particular accused in his own circumstances, and counsel be kept constantly and keenly apprised of the fact that it is just not possible to categorise cases based simply on mere numerals and decimal points.